 *The "real" per-point value of hit rating is largely irrelevant, as you always gear/reforge so as to remain hit capped.
 Therefore the effective value of hit/Spirit/expertise on gear is equal to whatever stat you reforge in/out of to account for the excess hit (crit or haste)

 Since gems are changed in MoP to have half as much Int as other stats, all colors of gems are nearly equal in value.
 As a result, always match colors in each socket.
-A far as the "second half" of each gem, haste and crit are very closely matched; you can check WrathCalcs for an exact comparison in your gear.
+A far as the "second half" of each gem, haste and crit are very closely matched (or even crit and mastery at very high gear levels); you can check WrathCalcs for an exact comparison in your gear.

 So for example, if you meet your hit and haste goals and want straight crit, you would gem: